Reed is 'not living in reality' - McIlroy on snub

 McIlroy admitted ignoring Reed on the range before the Dubai Desert Classic.

-Reed says he threw a tee towards McIlroy because "if you're going to act like an immature little child then you might as well be treated like one".
+Reed, 32, says he threw a tee towards McIlroy because "if you're going to act like an immature little child then you might as well be treated like one".

 "Patrick came up to say hello.
-I didn't really want him to," McIlroy said.
+I didn't really want him to," McIlroy, 33, said.

 McIlroy, who is preparing for his first tournament of the year, added: "I didn't see a tee.
 I didn't feel a tee.

 "Obviously someone else saw that.
-But it's definitely a storm in a teacup.
+But it's definitely a storm in a tea cup.
 I can't believe it's actually turned into a story."

 It is the latest act in golf's increasingly fractious civil war between the new LIV Golf series and the DP World Tour and PGA Tour.